Rheology of mobile sediment beds in laminar shear flow: effects of creep and polydispersity: Rheology of monodisperse sediment beds

 Comparing our simulation results of $\mu(J)$ to the existing experimental data shows a very good agreement, in particular with the data from \cite{houssais2016} over the complete range of $J$.
 Consequently, the simulation data is well predicted by the parameterized models \eqref{eq:mu_j_rheology} for $J > 10^{-5}$.
 This range is in agreement with the values used in these experimental studies to calibrate the coefficients $\mu_1$, $\mu_2$, and $J_f$.
 For lower values of $J$, our data underestimates the two correlations, which confirms the {\em creep} regime reported by \cite{houssais2016} and visible in their data.
 In this regime, the plotted parameterizations of the model predict that $\mu$ levels off to a constant value, whereas the available data shows another significant shift towards a lower level of $\mu$.

 The simulation results for $\phi(J)/\phi_m$ match well with the experimental data of \cite{boyer2011}, normalized by $\phi_m=0.585$, and \cite{houssais2016}, normalized by $\phi_m=0.589$.
 The latter shows some significant scatter, originating from the five distinct experiments varying the Shields numbers.
 Excellent agreement between our data and the rheology model is observed for the range $J \in [10^{-9},1]$, which contains the range of viscous numbers used in \cite{boyer2011} to parameterize the model.
 For larger $J$, the simulation data exhibits smaller $\phi$ values than either of the models.
 In this range, we observe a more rapid decrease of $\phi$ from $\phi_m$ to 0.
 This region corresponds to the interface between the densely packed sediment bed and free flow region.
 The deviations reflect the difficulty to use the empirical correlation of \cite{boyer2011} in the extrapolated region of a more dilute regime \citep{vowinckel2020}.
 By comparing the two parameterizations, we see that the parameter $K_n$ in \eqref{eq:phi_j_rheology} controls the viscous number range of this transition region.
 We note that the value of $\phi_m$, used for the normalization of our simulation data, is 0.631 and thus larger than the ones from other studies.
 As already noted \S\ref{sec:evaluation}, our value of $\phi_m$ is close to the one reported for a random sphere packing which can be expected since it is obtained from the bulk region of the sediment bed, i.e., the region of vanishingly low shear rates and, consequently, small viscous numbers.
-This is in contrast to other studies \citep{boyer2011,vowinckel2020}, where stronger shearing was applied that led to a notable dilation of the suspension and, thus, a decrease in $\phi_m$.
-To focus on the general behavior of the $\phi(J)$ relation rather than the limiting value, which is therefore different in our simulation but also in existing studies, we always present and analyze the normalized $\phi$ values in this work.
+This is in contrast to other studies \citep{boyer2011,vowinckel2020}, where stronger shearing was applied that led to a notable dilation of the suspension and, thus, a decrease in $\phi_m$. \RevTwo{Furthermore, \cite{singh2018} observed a strong influence of the inter-particle friction coefficient $\mu_p$ on $\phi_m$ for sheared systems and found values of $\phi_m$ that are similar to ours for a friction coefficient of $\mu_p=0.15$.} To focus on the general behavior of the $\phi(J)$ relation rather than the limiting value, which is therefore different in our simulation but also in existing studies, we always present and analyze the normalized $\phi$ values in this work.
 This also effectively removes the dependence on $\phi_m$ from the the $\phi(J)$ model \eqref{eq:phi_j_rheology}.